EFG Holding: Securities Brokerage

-EFG Hermes Securities Brokerage is the leading brokerage house in the Arab world.
+EFG Holding Securities Brokerage is the leading brokerage house in the Arab world.
 With the region's largest brokerage team, the division caters to an extended spectrum of investors including foreign, local and Gulf institutions as well as individual, VIP, high-net-worth individuals and family offices.
 The division's products and services range from trading services including phone trading, online trading, SWAP/P-Note products trading and margin lending for Egyptian retail investors.

 Asset Management

-EFG Hermes Asset Management serves a client base that includes sovereign wealth funds, endowments, foundations, multinational corporations and family offices.
+EFG Holding Asset Management serves a client base that includes sovereign wealth funds, endowments, foundations, multinational corporations and family offices.
 The division employs professionals in portfolio management, trading, research, compliance and risk across its 3 locations in Egypt, UAE (Dubai) and Saudi Arabia.
-The division has consistently delivered superior returns across its broad and diverse product spectrum.

 Private Equity

-EFG Hermes Private Equity is a private equity house, with a presence in Cairo and Dubai.
+EFG Holding Private Equity is a private equity house, with a presence in Cairo and Dubai.
 The division is focused on attractive investment opportunities that capitalise on different opportunities in and outside the MENA region.
 EFG Hermes Private Equity advised InfraMed, the largest investment vehicle dedicated to infrastructure investments in the Southern and Eastern Mediterranean.
 The firm was also one of five global and regional founding sponsors that together contributed EUR 385 million to establish InfraMed.
-In late 2014, EFG Hermes launched Vortex - its renewable energy vehicle - to invest in solar and wind energy projects across Europe and Asia.
+In late 2014, EFG Holding launched Vortex - its renewable energy vehicle - to invest in solar and wind energy projects across Europe and Asia.